REGISTRATION OPENS:

 Materials + Fees: N/A

 The instructor will be supplying the majority of the materials that participants will use during the weekend.
 Closer to the workshop date, participants will receive a materials list and will be required to bring the items with them.
-Items will include things like scissors, mat knives, rulers, etc.

 About the Instructor-